3.3 Skills forecasting

 Forecasting system(s)

-There is an ongoing initiative by the Government to develop OSKA - a system of labour market monitoring and future skills forecasting.
+OSKA is a system of labour market monitoring and future skills forecasting, established in 2015.
 The initiative is under the responsibility of the Ministry of Education and Research and the implementing agency is the Estonian Qualifications Authority.

 There is a web map available that shows either changes in labour force demand within or balance between labour supply and demand after the next 12 months amongst different occupations.
 The results are shown on a map showing the changes or balance in different counties of Estonia.